davras5/open-docs/README.md

 ## API Vision

 OpenDocs today runs entirely in the browser.
-The next step is a backend API that turns it into a real multi-user platform.
-Inspired by [BIMData's modular API architecture](https://developers.bimdata.io/api/introduction/overview.html) but focused on what project stakeholders actually need: **finding, viewing, and sharing documents** -- not deep BIM tooling.
+The next step is a backend API that turns it into a real multi-user platform -- focused on what project stakeholders actually need: **finding, viewing, and sharing documents.**

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': {